harrison991/Liner-Graph-Calculator/README.md

 2. Install the following packages: matplotlib numpy
-3. Download the latest verison from the releases, the run 'liner-graph-calculator.py' on your system
+3. Download the latest verison from the repository, the run 'liner-graph-calculator.py' on your system